ronakluhar/yamapay/README.md

 ## Available Scripts

+### `yarn install`

-In the project directory, you can run:
+In the project directory run this command to install dependencies

 ### `yarn start`